eqfy/eqfy.github.io/content/about/_index.md

 Hi there👋

-I am a student from the [University of British Columbia (UBC)](https://www.ubc.ca/) working with [Dr. Ivan Beschastnikh](https://www.cs.ubc.ca/~bestchai/) and [Dr. Mathias Lécuyer](http://mathias.lecuyer.me/) at the [UBC Systopia Lab](https://systopia.cs.ubc.ca/).
-I am broadly interested in topics in *distributed systems*, *mobile computing*, and *machine learning*.
-Recently, I have been working on federated learning (FL).
-Specifically, I try to mitigate the communication bottleneck of FL under highly heterogeneous network conditions with masking, sampling, and scheduling.
-Ultimately, my aim is to make personalized and private machine learning more accessible for the ordinary user by employing the latest systems designs.
+I am currently a master's student under the supervision of [Dr. Raouf Boutaba](https://rboutaba.cs.uwaterloo.ca/index.html) at the [University of Waterloo](https://cs.uwaterloo.ca/).
+I am broadly interested in distributed systems, networking, and machine learning (specifically federated learning).
+Previously, I completed my undergraduate honors thesis with [Dr. Ivan Beschastnikh](https://www.cs.ubc.ca/~bestchai/) at the [University of British Columbia (UBC)](https://www.cs.ubc.ca/)'s [Systopia Lab](https://systopia.cs.ubc.ca/).
+We explored cool ways of addressing the communication bottleneck in cross-device federated learning with techniques like update compression, client sampling, and scheduling.
+Furthermore, I have industry experience at Amazon, SAP, and Deloitte, where I worked on software and business development projects.
+Ultimately, I want to design and build novel systems to make machine learning more accessible to the general public.

-Prior to FL, I worked with [Dr. Alexander J. Summers](https://www.cs.ubc.ca/~alexsumm/) on the verification of thread-based concurrent programs in Rust with [Prusti](https://www.pm.inf.ethz.ch/research/prusti.html).
-I also finished three internships in software development at Amazon, SAP, and Deloitte where I got to work on real-world production systems impacting millions of people.
+Outside of computer science, I graduated from UBC's [Master of Management Dual Degree Program](https://www.sauder.ubc.ca/programs/dual-degrees/bachelor-and-master-management/overview), where I got to take some eye-opening business courses and interact with many interesting people in other fields.
+I also love experiencing the outdoors and trying new strategy/simulation/RPG games.
+A recent hike I enjoyed tremendously is [Stawamus Chief](https://bcparks.ca/stawamus-chief-park/) in Squamish, BC, Canada.
+A recent game I had a lot of fun with is [Unicorn Overlord](https://unicornoverlord.atlus.com/index.html?lang=en).

-Outside of computer science, I am in the [Master of Management Dual Degree Program](https://www.sauder.ubc.ca/programs/dual-degrees/bachelor-and-master-management/overview) where I get to take some cool business courses and interact with many interesting people in other fields.
-I also love experiencing the outdoors, playing the violin, watching anime, and trying out new strategy/simulation games.
 Feel free to contact me if you are interested in chatting!